Principal Investigator

 Elijah Woodson

-Elijah is a sophomore at UT Austin, studying Psychology with a minor in Educational Psychology.
+Elijah is a junior at UT Austin, studying Psychology with a minor in Educational Psychology.
 As a research assistant in the Applied Psychology Lab, Elijah helps teachers utilize Finding Focus in their classrooms.
 He enjoys providing people with tools and resources previously unknown or inaccessible, allowing them to improve their well-being and, more specifically, their focus.
 Elijah is passionate about learning more effective ways to decrease the harmful effects of depression and anxiety experienced by high school students, which drew him to this lab.
 After completing his undergraduate degree, he would like to pursue a Ph.D. in Clinical Psychology and become a practicing Clinical Psychologist.
 Outside of the lab, you can find him in the Darrell K Royal Texas Memorial Stadium with the Longhorn Marching Band, listening to music, or spending time with friends.

 Contact Elijah at: elijah.woodson [at] utexas.edu